GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookie-recipes/index.md

    enable inclusion in third party context.

-This will become the default behavior in Chrome 80, planned for a stable release in February, 2020.
+This will become the default behavior in Chrome 80, planned for a stable release in February 2020.
 If you currently provide cookies that are intended for cross-site usage you will need to make changes before that date to support the new default.